Mohammed Umar Subhani : The man who felt it a great honour to provide financial strength to Indian Independence Movement could not bear to say ‘No’.

 He played an active role in Khilafat and Non-cooperation movement in 1921.
 On this occasion, he consigned all his expensive cloths to flames during the burning of the foreign goods and thus stood exemplary to his country men.

-This loss crippled him financially and depressed him mentally.
-The man who felt it a great honour to provide financial strength to Indian Independence Movement could not bear to say ‘No’.
-Unable to come out of his financial and mental depression, he committed suicide on 6 July 1926.
+This loss devastated him financially and depressed him mentally.
+The man who felt it a great honour to provide financial strength to the Indian Independence Movement could not bear to say ‘No’.
+Unable to come out of his financial and mental depression, he died by suicide on 6 July 1926.